lsst-dm/dm_dev_guide/coding/python_testing.rst

 When writing tests it is important that tests are skipped using the proper :mod:`unittest` :ref:`skipping framework <python:unittest-skipping>` rather than returning from the test early.
 :mod:`unittest` supports skipping of individual tests and entire classes using decorators or skip exceptions.
-LSST code sometimes raises skip exceptions in :meth:`~unittest.TestCase.setUp` or :meth:`~unittest.TestCase.setUpClass` class methods and :mod:`unittest` provides much flexibility in how skipping can be implemented.
+LSST code sometimes raises skip exceptions in :meth:`~unittest.TestCase.setUp` or :meth:`~unittest.TestCase.setUpClass` class methods.
 It is also possible to indicate that a particular test is expected to fail, being reported as an error if the test unexpectedly passes.
 Expected failures can be used to write test code that triggers a reported bug before the fix to the bug has been implemented and without causing the continuous integration system to die.
 One of the primary advantages of using a modern test runner such as `pytest`_ is that it is very easy to generate machine-readable pass/fail/skip/xfail statistics to see how the system is evolving over time.